Are All ETLs Created Equal? 5 Questions Marketing and Sales Ops Needs to Ask About Data Integration

 None of these solutions can address the ETL or ELT needs of an enterprise committed to truly data-led leadership.
 With scale, even seemingly simple projects become complicated and costly in the long run.

-Functional teams within large enterprises need an end-to-end data integration solution that:
+Business teams within large enterprises need an end-to-end data integration solution that:

 • Seamlessly connects all structured and unstructured data formats